Ozath/ot-harjoitustyo/documents/accountingofhours.md

 ### Week 4

 Refined MVP slightly.
 Automatic sudoku puzzle generation from [https://sugoku.herokuapp.com/](https://sugoku.herokuapp.com/) website.
 If no Internet connection is available the application will instead generate a puzzle using the [dokusan](https://pypi.org/project/dokusan/) module.
 Option to generate new puzzle at any time.
 Fixed a minor bug.
 Still to do: refactoring code and writing unit tests.
 Implemented a basic GUI with pygame with no functionality other than launching a window and drawing game grid with a sudoku puzzle.
 Will refine documentation as the overall design becomes more apparent as to what features to implement.
+ASCII version was tested on melkki and windows.
+The GUI only on windows.

 &nbsp;
 ## Progress tracker